Arrived in the Netherlands and/or looking to own a car? You’ve come to the right place!

 Financing your car in the Netherlands is possible

-Looking at owning a car in the Netherlands, but your bank balance just won’t allow it just yet?
+Looking at owning a car in the Netherlands, but your bank balance just won’t allow it?
 Don’t fret.
 Financing your car in the Netherlands as an ex-pat is possible.
-For example, companies such as Pricewise are expat-friendly and they will find a loan that is suitable for you.
+For example, companies like Pricewise are expat-friendly and they will find a loan that is suitable for you.
 Choose your amount, what your living situation is like and they will suggest a suitable loan.
 You can choose the duration that you want to run the loan for and whether you want a fixed loan.

 If you are looking at borrowing money for a car in the Netherlands, Pricewise will ensure that you are getting the fairest deal and they even provide you with 14 days to change your mind after you’ve signed the contract.

 This way you can still get a car but not be lumped with paying thousands all in one go (I know the struggles).

 Be warned though, some money lenders only accept contracts of minimally 3 years with expats when it comes to buying a car in the Netherlands.

 1Buying a car in the Netherlands can be expat-friendly

 If you’re looking at buying a second-hand car in the Netherlands then it doesn’t have to be a stressful task.
 Being an international makes things feel 10x more stressful for many different reasons, such as foreign driving license worry and the language barrier.

 Car dealerships like Bynco are international-friendly, meaning that you don’t have to worry about any of these things.
 It’s all sorted from the comfort of your own home (nice in the wintery weather).
 To make things even easier, they’re acknowledged by the RDW which saves so much time (you don’t have to go and register it yourself).